SnehaManohar/OpenGl/README.md

 # OpenGl in C++
-OpenGl codes done as practice
+OpenGl codes for understanding and practice